sonetto104/CI-PP5-Peter-Regan-Heritage-Housing-Project/README.md

 This page fulfills the second Business Requirement and provides a tool for predicting sale prices.
 It features:

 - Input fields where users can enter property attributes to generate a sale price prediction.
-- Real-time display of the predicted sale price.
 - A specific functionality to predict sale prices for the client's inherited properties based on her input data.
 <details>
 <summary>Price Predictor Page Screenshots</summary>